Ten fun things to do in Odense with kids

 What to do in Odense with kids

 On this list of fun things to do in Odense with kids, you’ll find activities for the high-energy kid as well as the creative and quiet kid.
-Well, there’s something for everyone.
-When you get hungry, I recommend you stop by Storms Pakhus – it’s very laid back and a great place to bring children.
+And when you get hungry, I recommend you stop by Storms Pakhus – it’s very laid back and a great place to bring children.
 But let’s get back to what this post is really about: Finding those funfilled activities for kids in Odense.

 Opening hours: They differ, but you’ll find the necessary info here.
 Odense Zoo – opening hours.